mozilla/uniffi-rs/fixtures/regressions/fully-qualified-types/README.md

 in scope.

-There deliberately aren't any tests in this crate; the test is whether or not it compiles successully.
+There deliberately aren't any tests in this crate; the test is whether or not it compiles successfully.
 If you find that this crate no longer compiles, you've probably added some generated scaffolding code that is depending on a particular type name being in scope.
 Change it to use a fully-qualified name, e.g. `std::collections::HashMap`